-This question is typically one of the hardest to answer, because getting customers to open up about solution shortcomings is not easy to do.
+This question is typically one of the hardest to answer because getting customers to open up about solution shortcomings is not easy to do.
 It often requires third party involvement and sometimes the option of anonymity.
 Getting to the “real truth” is the foundation of breakthrough value proposition improvement.

 9. What can you do differently to better solve your customer’s problem?

-The answer to this question usually involves some version of improved communication, better listening and faster responsiveness.
+The answer to this question usually involves some version of improved communication, better listening, and faster responsiveness.
 Understanding the desired relationship a customer wants and then providing it can become a tipping point to achieving competitive advantage.

 10. If your customer could get the solution they want, what would they want?

-Based upon answers to the questions above, you should now have acquired a good understanding of your customer and the problem that you solve.
+Based on answers to the questions above, you should now have acquired a good understanding of your customer and the problem that you solve.
 By removing existing barriers, you can now evaluate the potential ways to solve your customer’s problem better than available alternatives.